-2.1 The high cost of motorised mobility to society and public health
+2.1 The high cost of motorized mobility to society and public health

-Globally: Each year at least 1,25 million people are killed and 50 million are injured on roads around the world.
-(Global Status Report WHO, 2015).
-Global road injuries have increased by 46% in the twenty years to 2010, and although the figure has plateaued since 2007, they still are the leading cause of death for young people and account for more than half of the world's injury burden, according to latest Global Burden of Disease estimates (Global Road Safety Facility and Institute for Health Metrics and Evaluation, 2014; The Lancet, 2016 (a)).
-Without new and effective action, deaths in low to middle-income countries are forecasted to rise steeply in the next decades as they motorise.
-Road deaths and injuries in low and middle-income countries are projected to be the 4th largest cause of healthy life years lost by the total population in 2030, compared with tuberculosis (26th) and malaria (15th) and the leading health burden for children over the age of five (Mathers & Loncar, 2005).
+Globally: Each year at least 1.3 million people are killed and 50 million are injured on roads around the world.
+(Global Status Report WHO, 2009).
+Global road injuries have increased by 46% in the twenty years to 2010, are the leading cause of death for young people and account for almost a third of the world's injury burden, according to latest Global Burden of Disease estimates (Global Burden of Disease, 2012).
+Without new and effective action, deaths in low to middle-income countries are forecast to rise steeply in the next decades as they motorize.
+Road deaths and injuries in low and middle-income countries are projected to be the 4th largest cause of healthy life years lost by the total population in 2030, compared with tuberculosis (26th) and malaria (15th) and the leading health burden for children over the age of five by 2015 (Mathers & Loncar, 2005).

-EU countries: In the EU countries, road accidents comprise over 90% of all transport accident fatalities and accident costs and are the leading cause of death and hospital admission for people younger than 50 years.
+EU countries: In EU countries, road crashes comprise over 90% of all transport crash deaths and crash costs and are the leading cause of death and hospital admission for people younger than 50 years.
 While deaths continue to decline in high-income countries there is a wide gap between the better and worse performers in Europe.
+See below as well as IRTAD 2010 (IRTAD, 2010).